Dancing With A Hot Nerd - Prologue

 A miracle I’m endlessly grateful for as I jog across the lawn, Monica held tightly in my arms, while I run as far as I can to escape the blasting heat behind us.

-Unintelligible words want to come out of my mouth, but the sirens of the fire truck barreling toward us puts a quick end to it, my words carried away on the light summer breeze.
+Unintelligible words come out of my mouth, but the sirens of the fire truck barreling toward us carry them away on the light summer breeze.

 The scene around us has me in a trance, holding me prisoner, so much I don’t fully realize I’m still holding Monica until one of the paramedics directs me to set her down in the ambulance.
 I absentmindedly listen to their conversation while the woman checks out Monica, who has started rehashing what happened between coughs.